The safety of young people is paramount at Waterford Youth Arts.

 Waterford Youth Arts has a dedicated Child Protection Policy statement for the safe participation of young people.
 The Policy provides for a Child Protection Officer on the team at Waterford Youth Arts to whom all protection concerns can be directed.

 All staff, volunteers, leaders, artists and adults are vetted with the National Vetting Bureau.

-WYA has a comprehensive Child Protection Policy, which is available to all.
-What follow is a summary of the Policy.
+Waterford Youth Arts has a comprehensive Child Protection Policy and Safeguarding Statement, which is available to all.
+What follow is a summary of the policy provisions.

-Leaders, youth workers, volunteers and staff at WYA receive training in Child Protection procedures and are vetted with the National Vetting Bureau.
+Leaders, youth workers, volunteers and all engaged in relevant work at WYA receive training in Child Protection procedures and are vetted with the National Vetting Bureau.